solrac97gr/go-shield/README.md

 - File Integrity:
     - Generate a Hash of a File
     - Verify if a Hash and a File match
+- Metadata Manipulation:
     - Clean EXIF Metadata (IOS Images): Delete data of images in EXIF tags like location add by IOS
     - Read EFIX Metadata (IOS Images): Read all EXIF Data in a image
+- Generate Password: Generate a safe password by default using letter,numbers and symbols
+- File encryptation
+    - Encrypt File: Generate encrypted file and the password for decrypt
+    - Decrypt File: Decrypt a file using the generated password